Sherman Oaks Wills And Trusts Attorney

 Administering Trusts After The Death Of The Trustor

 One of the important functions a trust attorney like Mr. Gould performs is helping clients tasked with administering trusts to fulfill their duties.
 Trustees have a legal and moral responsibility to fulfill the deceased person’s wishes when handling the trust’s assets.
 They must also file tax returns, make any necessary tax payments for the trust, and distribute assets to beneficiaries according to decedent’s instructions.
 Because failure to comply with your duties as a trustee can make you personally liable for any losses the trust incurs, it is essential that you have a competent professional advise you as you administrate a trust.

-Minor’s Trusts are designed to manage and protect assets for a child until they reach a specified age.
-Some minor trusts provide funds to benefit a minor during childhood.
-Others disallow any expenditure until the minor reaches adulthood.
+Minor’s Trusts are designed to protect and manage assets for a child until they turn a certain age.
+These trusts sometimes provide funds to benefit a minor during childhood.
+Others disallow any expenditure until the minor becomes an adult.

 Special Needs Trusts

 Special Needs/Spendthrift Trusts are created for those who have a beneficiary who is incapable of managing money responsibly, A beneficiary with a cognitive or psychiatric disability, or has an addiction to drugs, alcohol, gambling, or overspending, can be protected from depleting assets meant for his or her own protection.